134th Cavalry Regiment (United States): ROAD reorganization

+Post-Cold War

+The Nebraska Army National Guard saw another reorganization beginning in 1994 which eliminated the 2nd Battalion, 134th Infantry, causing a reduction of 820 positions in units in Lincoln, Nebraska City, Falls City, Auburn, Beatrice, Crete, and Hastings.
+In addition, the 1st Battalion, 168th Field Artillery (605 positions in Scottsbluff, Sidney, Gering, Ogallala, Alliance, North Platte, Broken Bow, and Chadron), Detachment 1 of the 1267th Medical Company (39 positions in Lincoln), and the 734th Transportation Detachment (7 positions in Lincoln) were eliminated.
+Previously-announced cutbacks also included the inactivation of the Lincoln-based 105th Personnel Services Company (32), the Ashland-based 134th Infantry Detachment (Long Range Surveillance) (66), and a reduction of five positions in Lincoln's 111th Public Affairs Detachment.
+Soldiers affected by the reorganization were given the opportunity to transfer to new units.
+In place of the inactivated units and cutbacks, totaling 1,613, the Nebraska Army National Guard planned to add an engineer battalion (440 positions), a troop to the 167th Cavalry (125 positions), and various combat support and service support units (410 positions), for a net decrease of 103.

 21st century

 Troop B, 1st Squadron, 134th Cavalry relocated from the closed Fremont Armory to the new Titan Readiness Center near Mead in 2014.
 On 1 September 2017, the squadron became the cavalry squadron of the 39th Infantry Brigade Combat Team of the Arkansas Army National Guard as the 67th Battlefield Surveillance Brigade converted to a maneuver enhancement brigade.
 Company D, 39th Brigade Support Battalion at Lincoln was activated in 2016 as the squadron forward support company under the same reorganization.

 134th Infantry Regiment (Airborne)

 The 2nd Battalion, 134th Infantry Regiment (Airborne) was activated in the Nebraska National Guard in November 2019, but under United States Army Center of Military History regulations, is a new unit and does not perpetuate the lineage of the previous iteration of the 134th Infantry Regiment, only sharing its name.